 MOD

-5.289 Earth exploration-satellite service applications, other than the meteorological-satellite service, may also be used in the bands 460-470 MHz and 1 690-1 710 MHz for space-to-Earth transmissions subject to not causing harmful interference to stations operating in accordance with the Table.
+5.289 Earth exploration-satellite service applications, other than the meteorological-satellite service, may also be used in the band 1 690-1 710 MHz for space-to-Earth transmissions subject to not causing harmful interference to stations operating in accordance with the Table.

 MOD

-5.290 Different category of service: in Afghanistan, Azerbaijan, Belarus, China, the Russian Federation, Japan, Kyrgyzstan, Tajikistan and Turkmenistan, the allocation of the band 460-470 MHz to the meteorological-satellite service (space-to-Earth) is on a primary basis (see No. 5.33), subject to agreement obtained under No. 9.21.
+5.290 In Afghanistan, Azerbaijan, Belarus, China, the Russian Federation, Japan, Kyrgyzstan, Tajikistan and Turkmenistan, the allocation of the band 460-470 MHz to the meteorological-satellite service (space-to-Earth) and Earth exploration-satellite service is on a primary basis (see No. 5.33), subject to agreement obtained under No. 9.21 or provisions 5.B1.3.
+No. 5.A1.3 does not apply.
 (WRC-12)

+ADD

+5.A1.3 In the frequency band 460-470 MHz, earth stations in the meteorological satellite service (space-to-Earth) and earth exploration satellite service (space-to-Earth) shall not claim protection from, stations of the fixed and mobile services.
+No. 5.43A does not apply (WRC-19)

+ADD

+5.B1.3 In the frequency band 460-470 MHz, stations in the meteorological-satellite (space-to-Earth) and earth exploration-satellite (space-to-Earth) services shall comply with the power flux density limits below for NGSO:

+pfd (dBW/4kHz)=-157 &0°≤<5° -157+0.5α-5 5°<<15°-152 15°<≤90°

+where ɑ is the angle of arrival above the horizontal plane, in degrees.
+(WRC-19)

+[Note: pfd mask for GSO systems will need to be addressed at next WP7B meeting)]

+ADD

+5. C1.3 In the frequency band 460-470 MHz stations in the earth exploration-satellite service (space-to-Earth) shall not cause harmful interference to stations in the meteorological-satellite service (space-to-Earth).
+(WRC-19)

 APPENDIX 7 (REV.WRC-15)